fornacif/summit-emea-tl14/README.md

 <br/>![](screenshots/15.png)
 1. Search for Assets by term "**hiking**"
 <br/>![](screenshots/16.png)
 1. Here we can filter images to refine results.
-That's where Smart Tags are powerful.
+That's where Smart Tags feature is powerful.
 If we want only images for summer campaign, we can search "**hiking summer**" to have more appropriate results.
 <br/>:bulb: Don't forget tags are coming from the file itself or enriched by Smart Tags features and thus have not been edited manually
 <br/>![](screenshots/17.png)
 1. Drag & Drop the first image (the one previously upload) to the top left Teaser